7 Earth-Friendly Habits You Can Start Today

 If you live in Southern Maine, you can try out Garbage to Garden.
 It's my favorite curbside compost service that offers urban dwellers, schools and commercial businesses a convenient way to recycle food scraps, including meat, dairy and bones, to be used to renew our local soil.

 Day 3: Say no to plastics

-Have you seen the huge mass of plastic waste floating in the Caribbean?
+Have you seen the huge mass of plastic waste floating in the ocean?
 There are so many ways we can cut down on our plastic waste.
 Skip the straw.
 Refill your reusable water bottles.
 Bring your own lunch in reusable containers or bring the containers to your favorite take-out restaurant and pass on the plastic utensils, excess paper napkins and bags.

 Day 4: Eat local

 Choosing to eat locally supports your community, supports your health, and supports the intention of conserving global resources.
 Even if you walk or bike to the store, if you come home with bananas from Ecuador, grapes from Chile, tomatoes from Holland, cheese from France, and artichokes from California, you have guzzled some serious gas.
 Transporting 5 calories worth of strawberries from California to New York costs 425 calories of fossil fuel.
 To broaden this perspective, it takes the earth 18 months to replenish the amount of resources we use each year, and therefore, we’d need 1.5 earths to be sustainable at our current rate of consumption.

 Did you know 40% of food is wasted in the U.S.?
 400 pounds of food is wasted per person, per year.
 The average American family wastes $2,200 in food per year.
 Reducing food waste by just 15% could feed more than 25 million people per year.